HABITRACK: New Project for Predicting Vector-Borne Diseases

 November 21, 2025

-We are very pleased to announce the successful acquisition of the third-party funded project HABITRACK.
+We are very pleased to announce the successful acquisition of the third-party funded BMFTR project HABITRACK.
 The proposal was led on the EORC side by Ariane Droin and Hannes Taubenböck, together with strong partners from research, medicine, and public health:

 • University Hospital of Munich, Munich